Mike Rotunda: Million Dollar Corporation (1994–1995)

-World Championship Wrestling
+Return to WCW (1995–2000)

 Debut and New World Order (1995–1997)

 Rotunda returned to WCW in September 1995.
 On the debut of WCW Monday Nitro, which aired on September 4, 1995, he was introduced as Michael Wallstreet, but by the next episode he was known as V.K.
 Wallstreet (the "V.K." an allusion to Vincent Kennedy McMahon) with announcer Eric Bischoff asking Bobby Heenan on-air why his name had suddenly changed.
 Rotunda used the name for nearly a year while wrestling in a lower midcard position.
 The highlight of this run came at the 1996 Battlebowl, where he teamed with Jim Duggan and made it to the semifinals before losing to Dick Slater and Earl Robert Eaton.
 Eventually his name returned to Michael Wallstreet and Mr. Wallstreet, and in December 1996, he joined the nWo after being offered a membership by former tag team partner Ted DiBiase.
 While in the nWo, Wallstreet remained in the low midcard.
 His highest profile match in this period was a loss to Jeff Jarrett at nWo Souled Out in January 1997.
 On the April 21 episode of Nitro, Wallstreet was forced out of the nWo when his nWo contract was declared null and void by J. J. Dillon, due to his pre-existing WCW contract.
-Despite this, he appeared with the nWo weeks later on the May 5 Nitro, before finally accepting Dillon's ruling and leaving the group.
-Although no longer an nWo member, he openly expressed his contempt for WCW (frequently wearing anti-WCW T-shirts to the ring).
-In the summer of 1997, he left for New Japan Pro-Wrestling, which had a business relationship with WCW.
+After being forced out of the nWo, he continued to be against WCW by wearing an anti-WCW shirt to the ring and protesting what Dillon said.
+In the summer of 1997, he left for New Japan Pro-Wrestling and was a member of nWo Japan.

-Varsity Club reunion and departure (1999–2000)
+Varsity Club reunion and departure (1998, 1999–2000)

+He made only one appearance for WCW in 1998, under his real name, losing to Booker T. on January 31 at Boston Brawl.

 He returned (as Mike Rotunda) to WCW at Starrcade 1999, reforming the Varsity Club with Rick Steiner and Kevin Sullivan to team with Jim Duggan against The Revolution (Shane Douglas, Dean Malenko, Perry Saturn, and Asya).
 His team lost when they abandoned Duggan during the match.
 In early 2000, he took part in a "Lethal Lottery" tournament for the vacated WCW World Tag Team Championship, paired with Buzzkill.
 The two defeated Dean Malenko and Konnan in the first round, but lost in the quarterfinals to the Harris Brothers.
 Rotunda left WCW in the spring of 2000.
 He returned to Japan and also made some appearances for the World Wrestling Council in Puerto Rico.